 Many of these questions are strategic.
 What else do these questions reflect?
 They indicate that for the client organizations, IoT may represent a major change in the business model, which affects e.g. resource management, competence development and business processes on all levels.
 The decision is strategic and complex, as it contains major business opportunities, as well as risks.
 Many people need to be involved.

 Also, for the selling organization this is an opportunity, competence challenge and a risk: how to take the consultative role in supporting the sense and decision making in the customer´s organizations?

-Answer: you can take the consultative role only if you understand – besides the technology – the change management needed in the customer organizations.
-This cannot be coped with, if strategic thinking is missing from the selling team.
+Answer: the service provider can take the consultative role only if you understand – besides the technology – the change management needed in the customer organizations.
+This issue cannot be coped with, if customer empathy is missing from the selling team.